-- Two courses in Linguistic and Cultural Competency, including courses in any discipline covering: - Term Abroad courses that deal with a cultural tradition outside the United States - cross-cultural comparison and theories about cultural complexity - one or more cultural traditions outside of the United States - one or more "minority" cultural tradition within the United States - a sequence of 2 courses in a foreign language at level 102 (12) or higher. - 4.
-Three courses in quantitative and mathematical reasoning (QMR), natural and applied science, engineering, and the impact of science and technology on society, including. - one course in natural sciences, with lab - one course in quantitative and mathematical reasoning (QMR) includes courses in math or those offered in a number of departments, listed under QMR GenEd - one course selected from the following categories: - i) same as in first bullet, but need not have a lab - ii) a course from engineering (includes CS), to foster understanding of technology - iii) a team-taught interdepartmental course (including at least one faculty from Division III or IV), with significant science or engineering content, about the impact of science and/or technology on the human world: includes Converging Technologies courses listed as "CT GenEd."
+- One Social Science course including psychology, anthropology, history, sociology, economics, and political science. - 2.
+Two Humanities courses including studio and performing arts courses; one course must be a literature course. - 3.
+Two courses in Linguistic and Cultural Competency, including courses in any discipline covering: - -- Term Abroad courses that deal with a cultural tradition outside the United States - -- cross-cultural comparison and theories about cultural complexity - -- one or more cultural traditions outside of the United States - -- one or more "minority" cultural tradition within the United States - -- a sequence of 2 courses in a foreign language at level 102 (12) or higher. - 4.
+Three courses in quantitative and mathematical reasoning (QMR), natural and applied science, engineering, and the impact of science and technology on society, including. - -- one course in natural sciences, with lab - -- one course in quantitative and mathematical reasoning (QMR) includes courses in math or those offered in a number of departments, listed under QMR GenEd - -- one course selected from the following categories: - i) same as in first bullet, but need not have a lab older ones, possibly disappearing over time.